department-of-veterans-affairs/mhv-fhir-phr-mapping/README.md

 ### CI

 - Add to Pathology profile that the DiagnosticReport.provider may also be the Pathologist as extracted from the text body
+- correct example search that were using `#` for terms, when token type uses `|`
+- ChemHen
+  - Clarify that there would be three Organizations. (at least three)
+    - DiagnosticReport.performer comes from the `recordSource` (aka stationNumber)
+    - ServiceRequest.performer comes from the `labTestRequest/orderingFacility`
+    - each Observation.performer comes from that `chemistryResult/performingOrganization`

 ### 0.3.7